sanskar-dalvi/Code-Nebula/README.md

 4. Install Ollama & the AI Model
    //Install Ollama
    //after ollama setup
-  # Start the Ollama server
+   //Start the Ollama server
-  # Download the model
+   //Download the model

 5. Configure Your Environment
   Copy the config file and update values if needed: